Need to add a little more fiber, nutrients and non fight you yum into your kid’s or your own daily eating plan? Then you must give this recipe a go!

 3. Pour batter into baking pan and sprinkle with nuts and chocolate chips.
 Finish with sprinkle of sea salt.

-4. Bake for 35-45 minutes or until top is lightly browned and starting to crisp and a toothpick in the center comes out clean.
+4. Bake for 40-45 minutes or until top is lightly browned, starting to puff and a toothpick in the center comes out clean.

 5. Remove from oven.
 Sprinkle with a little more sea salt (if desired) and allow to cool 5-10 minutes.
 They will remain gooey and fudgy like.